anonymoose/clj-options/README.md

 A Clojure library for working with stock option derivatives, a.k.a. options.

 Why?
-Because jquantlib is a fantastic, generic library for handling options in java.
+Because OpenGamma is a fantastic, generic library for handling options in java.
 All kinds of options, both exotic and vanilla.
 I just wanted a library I could use that allowed me to do some simple quant work on vanilla options, in Clojure, without requiring a
-PhD in physics.
+PhD in astrophysics.

-This library wraps JQuantLib, and exposes only the stuff you need.
+This library wraps OpenGamma, and exposes only the stuff you need.
 Put in some data available from your broker, get out implied volatility and the greeks.

 # WARNING